Resorts

 Nightlife

-Much of the nightlife in Fethiye is hosted by resorts and hotels.
-The Paspatir old town has a number of bars and clubs ranging from traditional Turkish music to live cabaret and discos, while the Belcegiz Beach promenade has a few loud clubs.
-There are also two cinemas in town.
+Much of Fethiye's nightlife is hosted by resorts and hotels.
+The old town, particularly the Paspatir area, features a variety of bars and clubs, from those offering traditional Turkish music to live cabaret and discos.
+The Belcegiz Beach promenade is home to a few louder clubs.

 Holiday activities

 Fethiye is home to several remarkable ancient sites.
-The most conspicuous are the Lycia rock tombs, which date from the 4th century BC and are carved in the hillside above the town.
-The Fethiye Museum is also highly regarded for its collections of ancient artefacts.
+The most notable are the Lycian rock tombs, which date back to the 4th century BC and are carved into the hillside above the town.
+The Fethiye Museum is also highly regarded for its impressive collections of ancient artefacts, offering further insight into the region's rich history.

-Beside the Fethiye Harbour is the Roman amphitheatre and the crumbling remains of a medieval castle built by the Knights of St John.
-Gulets (sturdy wooden yachts) can be hired in Fethiye's harbour for day trips around these coastal waters.
+Beside the Fethiye Harbour, visitors can explore the Roman amphitheatre and the crumbling remains of a medieval castle built by the Knights of St. John.
+From the harbour, gulets (traditional wooden yachts) are available for hire, offering scenic day trips around the beautiful coastal waters.

-The beach resort of Oludeniz is just 25 minutes away by dolmus (local minibuses) and offers numerous activities, including parasailing, pedal boats, banana boating, diving, snorkelling, water-skiing, and most famously paragliding.
-Butterfly Valley and Kabak are nearby canyons that both feature good hiking and waterfalls.
+Just 25 minutes away by dolmus (local minibuses) is the renowned beach resort of Oludeniz, which offers numerous activities, including parasailing, pedal boats, banana boating, diving, snorkeling, water-skiing, and its most famous activity, paragliding.
+Nearby, the Butterfly Valley and Kabak Canyon provide excellent hiking trails and waterfalls, perfect for nature lovers.

 Any negatives?